afska/gba-link-connection/README.md

 | `createServerACKBuffer(clientHeader, clientNumber)`                                   | **LinkWirelessOpenSDK::SendBuffer<ServerSDKHeader>** | Creates a buffer for the host to acknowledge a header received from a certain `clientNumber`.                                                                                                                                                                                                                                                                                                                                                                              |
 | `createClientBuffer(fullPayload, fullPayloadSize, sequence, [offset])`                | **LinkWirelessOpenSDK::SendBuffer<ClientSDKHeader>** | Creates a buffer for the client to send a `fullPayload` with a valid header.
 If `fullPayloadSize` is higher than `14` (the maximum payload size), the buffer will only contain the **first** `14` bytes (unless an `offset` > 0 is used).
 A `sequence` number must be created by using `LinkWirelessOpenSDK::SequenceNumber::fromPacketId(...)`.                                                                                                                           |
 | `createClientACKBuffer(serverHeader)`                                                 | **LinkWirelessOpenSDK::SendBuffer<ServerSDKHeader>** | Creates a buffer for the client to acknowledge a header received from the host.                                                                                                                                                                                                                                                                                                                                                                                            |

+⚠️ advanced usage only; you only need this if you want to interact with N software.

 # 🌎 LinkUniversal